LJGarvie/playbook/README.md

 ## Sales
 ### Typical projects

 We make most of our money by researching, designing and building web sites and apps.
 These are always for public sector organisations.
 Broadly speaking, they are either informational services ([corporate websites](https://www.judiciary.gov.uk), [campaigns](https://www.greatbusiness.gov.uk), intranets) or transactional services ([making payments, bookings, reporting things](https://www.youtube.com/watch?v=NN5B9rL_Hxs)).
-Somtimes they're a bit of both.
+Sometimes they're a bit of both.

 In so doing, we try to make sure that the organisations we're working with will be able to operate their new services well and sustainably.
 This sometimes involves work that an agency might not normally do, like advising an organisation's leaders on how their teams could be restructured, or on what their digital strategy could be.